 - Think about your priorities and know what is important to you – do you think you deserve a higher pay for the work that you do?

 - Learn about the new company and your role such as your responsibilities, location, travel, flexibility in work hours, opportunities for growth and promotion, perks and training programs.

 - Submit all your counteroffer requests at one go rather than sending them in separately.

 - Send the employer a thank you note for the job offer.

 While counteroffers can be quite subjective and dependent on other factors such as the employer’s willingness and financial capacity to offer more, it is also good to note that sometimes you will only receive something if you ask for it.
 At Progressive Recruitment, we can help facilitate this conversation between you and your future employer.
-If you are a candidate within the technology space and are looking for your next role, feel free to contact us on 02 9285 1000 for a confidential discussion or visit our Linkedin page to learn more about the roles we specialise in.
+If you are a candidate within the technology space and are looking for your next role, feel free to contact us via our form below confidential discussion or visit our Linkedin page to learn more about the roles we specialise in.